Analyses of how the world reacted to earlier crises show that we might face a crucial turning point right now.

 The Version for Optimists:

-Even Donald Trump and Xi Jinping are talking; it is clear that joint action is needed against the virus, it cannot be overcome with everyone acting by themselves.
+Even Donald Trump and Xi Jinping are talking; it is clear that joint action is needed against the virus; it cannot be overcome with everyone acting by themselves.
 In short, the optimists say that we are entering a totally new phase.
 A phase of new solidarity, in which inequality will be lessened.
 The redistribution of wealth will have to be changed, social differences must be reduced, and equality must be reinstated among the fundamental political values.
 Wealthy states will have to help poorer ones in order to ensure their own existence.
 This is our joint virus.
-We created it, and we must jointly destroy it.
-We brought it forth together by destroying the planet, selfishly pressing it out to exhaustion, in our greed not prepared to give up on anything.
+We created it, and we must destroy it together.
+We brought it forth together by destroying the planet, selfishly exhausting its resources in our greed and unwillingness to make any concessions in our consumption.
 The planet has now sent us an unequivocal reprimand.
 We must proceed with measures to save it together, because the virus has demonstrated that it does not take borders into account.

 Optimists can also draw on historical examples.
 They can call on the positive experiences of the New Deal, and on its implementation in some parts of the world after the Second World War.
 By 1932, Keynesian economics was ready to flow into Roosevelt’s New Deal programme, which rested on the idea that states have the duty to help the individual and society that are unable to cope at a time of total breakdown.
 States must have programmes and stable support measures to safeguard the spending power of all citizens, because that is the only way to restart, and subsequently to secure the production chain and consumption.